 When hanging your branches from the drying racks, make sure nugs are properly spread out and are not resting against each other to prevent mold growth.
 Cleanliness needs to be accounted for in every step of the drying process.
 Even plants can contaminate plants.
-Have employees checking for quality and mold/mildew growth throughout the entire drying and curing process.
+Have employees check for quality and mold/mildew growth frequently when drying and curing cannabis.

 Pro Tip: Use drying racks to hang cannabis instead of trays.

-Trays are used after wet-trimming.
+Trays are used after wet trimming.
 Wet trimming causes huge quality loss – the nugs will dry too quickly and lose terpenes.
 Trays limit the amount of exposed surface area and lead to an uneven dry.
-Tray are also more labor intensive, as the buds need to be turned constantly to prevent flattening one side.
+Trays are also more labor intensive, as the buds need to be turned constantly to prevent flattening one side.

 Allow at least seven to ten days to dry.